Collect Statistics in Teradata – The Evaluation

 14/03/10 09:02:48 462,455,048 L_ID,C_DT,CLASS

 L_ID and C_DT amount to 462,452,442 distinct combinations under full sampling (of that later).
-Adding CLASS results in the almost the same set of combinations.
-So there must be one and only one CLASS for almost every combination of L_ID and C_DT.
-Collecting on the triple adds no value as we are almost down to every single row based on L_ID and C_DT alone.
-We can remove this combination from our collect combinations and so save some time and resources in the future.
+We are adding CLASS results in almost the same set of combinations.
+So there must be one and only one CLASS for nearly every variety of L_ID and C_DT.
+Collecting on the triple adds no value as we are almost down to every row based on L_ID and C_DT alone.
+We can remove this combination from our collect combinations and save some time and resources in the future.